WordPress (or other apps) staging (live and test site combination)

 Cloudways definition of staging is somewhat different from other managed WP services like SiteGround and MT Premium WP.
 It would be great to have dual WP setup for live and test without cloning, and hopefully with easy/simple sync feature.

-For information on how to use Staging feature please follow link below,
+For information on how to use Staging please refer to KB link below,

 A major downfall of the current setup is that my certificate cannot be cloned.
 Not can I create a new certificate for my cloned site.
 This means https won't work on my cloned site.
 And must browsers won't even let me look at http, even if my access rules allow http.